henrywu2019/BentoML/docs/source/concepts.rst

 services, instead of uploading pickled model files or Protobuf files to a server and hoping things work out.

-:ref:`kappa.BentoService <kappa-bentoservice-label>` is the base class for building such prediction services using Kappa.
-And here's the minimal BentoService example from the :doc:`Getting Started Guide <quickstart>`:
+:ref:`kappa.MyModel <kappa-MyModel-label>` is the base class for building such prediction services using Kappa.
+And here's the minimal MyModel example from the :doc:`Getting Started Guide <quickstart>`:

 .. code-block:: python